-You may think I’m being flippant here, but there’s a point: when a company decides to move from on premise datacenters to AWS, from AWS to Google Cloud platform, from a burning dumpster full of tires to Microsoft Azure, etc., “The Plan” is created.
+You may think I’m being flippant here, but there’s a point: when a company decides to move from on-premise data centers to AWS, from AWS to Google Cloud platform, from a burning dumpster full of tires to Microsoft Azure, etc., “The Plan” is created.
 The Plan is glorious, a shining beacon atop a hill for all to marvel at.
 Unfortunately, these gossamer dreams soon meet the iron bar of reality.
-Migrating things is *hard*, particularly when there’s fifteen years of application history weighing down.
+Migrating things is *hard*, particularly when there are fifteen years of application history weighing down.
 Once beautiful, The Plan becomes tattered and worn as compromises are struck.
 Inevitably it becomes clear that one particular application can’t be moved, either due to arcane restrictions (contractual, legal, or technical) or the sheer economics of it (“Hosting this workload in the cloud would cost us six times as much as the entire engineering team!”).
 Companies are never big on trumpeting failures when they can spin it into a positive, so the narrative changes as a result.
 Their architecture is now either classified as “Hybrid” or “Multi-Cloud.”

 **All Cloud Providers Have Problems**

-Success stories at large conferences pick and choose between aspects of various technology wins– nobody is going to get on stage before tens of thousands of people at a vendor sponsored event and tell the story of how they tried to migrate to the cloud and it nearly destroyed their company.
-This isn’t to say that these providers are bad, or that a migration is a folly, or doomed to failure, but rather to go into such projects with your eyes open.
-Talk to people who are hands on with your provider of choice at other companies, and get them to speak honestly.
+Success stories at large conferences pick and choose between aspects of various technology wins– nobody is going to get on stage before tens of thousands of people at a vendor-sponsored event and tell the story of how they tried to migrate to the cloud and it nearly destroyed their company.
+This isn’t to say that these providers are bad, or that migration is a folly, or doomed to failure, but rather to go into such projects with your eyes open.
+Talk to people who are hands-on with your provider of choice at other companies, and get them to speak honestly.
 All technology has problems– the secret is in learning what various failure modes look like, and having a mitigation plan to account for them.